-Lupita Nyong’o Opens Up About Accepting Insecurities with Her Skin Color
+Lupita Nyong’o Opens Up About Accepting Her Skin Color Insecurities

-For Lupita Nyong’o, accepting her insecurities isn’t a one-time deal—it’s an ongoing process.
-The 34-year-old actress recently opened up about lingering insecurities with her appearance, including her skin color, and how a part of her “will always feel unattractive.”
+For Lupita Nyong’o, accepting her insecurities isn’t a onetime deal—it’s an ongoing process.
+The 34-year-old actress recently opened up about lingering insecurities concerning her appearance, including her skin color, and how a part of her “will always feel unattractive.”

 Nyong’o landed on the topic of insecurities after dishing to The Hollywood Reporter about her upcoming children’s book, Sulwe.
 The book, which was born out of a speech Nyong’o gave about accepting herself and “seeing beauty in [her] complexion,” follows a young girl’s similar journey to embracing her skin color.